 Did I mention the sensation of paddling at the water’s edge or sinking your toes into the wet sand?

 Earthing, or walking or standing barefoot on the ground, sounds simple enough, but how often are you actually barefoot outside?

 Give it a go for just 2 minutes a day or as often as you can.
 You’ll notice the benefits to your mood instantly.

-Improving your health can seem daunting, but it can also be as simply as making some small, two-minute changes to your daily routine.
+Improving your health can seem daunting, but it can also be as simple as making some small, two-minute changes to your daily routine.

-While these changes may not give you a rippled 6 pack or drop your cholesterol levels overnight, they can certainly help to put you on the right path to achieving these goals and living a healthier and happier life.
+No these changes may not give you a rippled 6 pack or drop your cholesterol levels overnight.
+However, they can certainly help to put you on the right path to achieving these goals and living a healthier and happier life.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention

 Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication